sassoftware/viya4-orders-cli/README.md

 ### Examples

-The examples in this section correspond to typical tasks that you might perform using SAS Viya Orders API:
+The examples in this section correspond to typical tasks that you might perform using SAS Viya Orders CLI:

 * Using config file `/c/Users/auser/vocli/.viya4-orders-cli.yaml`, get deployment assets for SAS Viya order 923456 at the latest version of the Long Term Support (`lts`) cadence, with the contents going to file